King's College School, Soto de Viñuelas: King's Infant School, Chamartin, Madrid

 Located in the Chamartín area of Madrid, close to where the original school was located before moving to Soto de Viñuelas, King's Infant School offers purpose-built facilities for boys and girls between the ages of 2 and 6 (Pre-Nursery to Year 2) and has a capacity of approximately 200 pupils.

 The school offers classrooms, complete with independent bathrooms for the Nursery pupils, a library and computer room.
 Interactive whiteboards are available in some classrooms and shared areas.

-From the age of seven (National Curriculum Year 3) onwards, pupils are educated at either the main site in Soto de Viñuelas (2 to 18 years) or at King's College School, La Moraleja (3 to 16 years).
+From the age of seven (National Curriculum Year 3) onwards, pupils are educated at either the main site in King's College School, Soto de Viñuelas (2 to 18 years) or at King's College School, La Moraleja (3 to 16 years).

 King's College, The British School of Alicante

 Located 10 minutes from the city centre of Alicante, King's College Alicante educates more than 1000 pupils, from the age 3 to 18 (Nursery - Year 13) via the English National Curriculum.
-The school offer preparation for entry to British, Spanish and international universities.
+The school offers preparation for entry to British, Spanish and international universities.